clidey/whodb/README.md

 **Q: What makes WhoDB different from DBeaver?**

 A: While DBeaver is a highly advanced tool written in Java, it can be resource-intensive.
 WhoDB, on the other hand, is designed to be lightweight and runs with minimal resources, making it accessible to a wider range of users and devices.
 You can run WhoDB with as little as 50m core and 100Mi RAM.
+WhoDB is also only ~20Mi compressed size.

 **Q: Can I use WhoDB with any type of database?**

 A: Yes, WhoDB aims to provide a consistent exploration and editing experience across SQL, NoSQL, and Graph databases.
-It currently only supports Postgres & MySQL.
+It currently only supports Postgres, MySQL, & SQLite3.

 **Q: How do I deploy WhoDB?**

-A: WhoDB can be easily deployed using Docker Compose.
-Simply clone the repository and run docker-compose up to get started.
+A: WhoDB can be easily deployed using Docker or Docker Compose.
+Check "Getting Started" section for more details.

 **Q: Is WhoDB suitable for production environments?**